hhariri/hhariri.github.io/_posts/2014-01-06-intellij-idea-minimal-survival-guide.md

 1. Click on **File \| New Project**

 2. Select the type of module.
 The most basic one is *Java*, independently of the language you're going to use.
-Remember, IntelliJ IDEA is multi-language so in eseence you can have multiple languages in the same module.
+Remember, IntelliJ IDEA is multi-language so in essence you can have multiple languages in the same module.
 The other options are technology specific.
 So for instance, Android will create an Android application, Spring will create a Spring application, et al.

     ![New Project]({{ site.images }}/idea-guide-1.png)